TheeWhizzard/alx-system_engineering-devops/0x00-shell_basics/README.md

 ln -s /bin/ls __ls__ - creates a symbolic link
-cp -u *.html ../ - that copies all the HTML files from the current working directory to the parent of the working directory mv [[:upper:]]* /tmp/u -a script that moves all files beginning with an uppercase letter to the directory rm *~ -a script that deletes all files in the current working directory that end with the character
+cp -u *.html ../ - that copies all the HTML files from the current working directory to the parent of the working directory mv [[:upper:]]* /tmp/u -a script that moves all files beginning with an uppercase letter to the directory rm *~ -a script that deletes all files in the current working directory that end with the character mkdir -p welcome/to/school - a script that creates the directories